 This is a sign of ADHD that stands out the most and is obvious.
 Such toddlers tend to move around a lot and try to do different things at the same time.
 Even if they sit at one place, at least one part of their body will be in constant motion.

 Toddlers with ADHD might show the following symptoms constantly:

 - Not able to stay calm or sit quietly for more than a few minutes

 - Talking nonstop

 - Moving around continuously

 - Shifting from one place/toy to another constantly

 3. Impulsive Behavior

-The impulsive behavior of such toddlers expresses in the form of a lack of self-control and no filter on what they speak and do.
+The impulsive behavior of such toddlers manifests in the form of a lack of self-control and no control on what they say and do.
 They have no patience and do not think before taking any action.
-They tend to be moody, are extremely sensitive, short-tempered, and overly emotional.
+They tend to be moody, extremely sensitive, short-tempered, and overly emotional.

 Slightly older toddlers might express the following symptoms: